axibase/atsd-use-cases/python-budget/README.md

 Confirm these programs are present on the local machine:

-* Python: `apt-get install python3` (alternatively, `python2.7` may be used);
+* Python: `apt-get install python3` (alternatively, [`python2.7`](https://github.com/axibase/atsd-api-python#requirements) may be used);
 * ATSD Client: `pip install atsd_client`.

 > ATSD Client will import the `pandas` library upon installation.

-For detailed installation instructions, this [guide](https://github.com/axibase/atsd-api-python/blob/master/README.md) offers troubleshooting, launch examples, and a step-by-step walkthrough.
+For detailed installation instructions, this [guide](https://github.com/axibase/atsd-api-python/blob/master/README.md#installation) offers troubleshooting, launch examples, and a step-by-step walkthrough.

 ### Querying Federal Reserve Data with Inline SQL

 After [setup](https://github.com/axibase/atsd-api-python/blob/master/README.md#axibase-time-series-database-client-for-python), SQL queries may be performed from the Python command line.
-Download the [Quick Start](resources/quickstart.py) program to establish connectivity, input a query, and return the results.
+Download the [Quick Start](resources/quickstart.py) program to automatically establish connectivity, input a query, and return the results.
 Note that placeholder credentials must be replaced with authentic ones.

 The FRED data is quarterly, this query tracks federal budget data from the final quarter for each recorded year: